 - Speedo pull buoy

-- Bone conduction headphones with MP3 player built-in to help inspire and keep pace
+- APROTII X18Pro IPX8 Waterproof Bone Conduction Headphones Wireless Headphones 8GB memory Bluetooth 5.0 Bluetooth Earphone with Microphone MP3 Player(Black) to help inspire and keep pace

 - Fixamul tape to stop my fins from rubbing